Yard Waste Collection Program

 There is no change from what was previously collected; but in order for yard waste to be collected curbside, yard waste must meet the following criteria:

-- Yard waste but be placed curbside within ten (10) feet of your driveway (not in street or gutter).
+- Yard waste must be placed curbside within ten (10) feet of your driveway (not in street or gutter).

 - Leaves, grass clippings, small tree and hedge trimmings should be bagged (paper or compostable plastic).